Jumbo the Elephant: Statue and Ashes

 Tragically, at the peak of his popularity, Jumbo was run over by a freight train on September 15, 1885.
 A lesser elephant would have been bulldozed into a pit and forgotten.
 Not Jumbo.
 His skeleton was preserved and is in the collection of New York City's Museum of Natural History (though mostly kept in storage).
 His 1,500+-pound hide was scraped clean, stuffed, and put on display at Tufts University.
 After generations of students embraced him as their own, he became the school's official mascot, and teams are still called The Tufts Jumbos.

-Tragedy struck again in 1975, when a mysterious fire destroyed the now highly-combustible elephant.
+Tragedy struck again on April 4, 1975, when a mysterious fire destroyed the now highly-combustible elephant.

 But Jumbo's memory would not be snuffed out.
 Phyllis Byrne, a Tufts athletic dept. administrative assistant, had maintenance man George Wilson wade into the smoking debris and scrape Jumbo's ashes into a Peter Pan Crunchy Peanut Butter jar.
 Jumbo's concentrated remains were then locked in a safe in the University's athletic department (A fragment of Jumbo's tail is filed in the Tufts Archives).

 Jumbo's aura still lingers over Tufts.
 A life-size statue of the elephant is to be unveiled on the Quad in Spring 2015 (A paper mache stand-in statue, bought from the closed Benson's Wild Animal Farm in the 1990s, was quietly removed in 2014).
 And Tufts athletes who rub the peanut butter jar before their games report good luck.

 Note: Jumbo's successor, Jumbo II, died in 1936 from eating glass.